 Returning from the far side of the island I immediately passed by Haizikou 海子口, a small harbour with some temples overlooking it.
 While stopping to take a photo one of the locals noticed me and began to shout, “Hello!”
 This led to a great uproar as pretty much everyone down by the harbour began shouting at the white-skinned apparition across the water.
 I smiled and waved and carried on, amused.

-The next notable sight was Indian Rock 紅蕃石, which—at the time—I had thought referred to local Taiwanese aboriginals.
-Having done a little more research since then I now realize that the name refers to Native Americans.
+The next notable sight was Indian Rock 紅蕃石, which—at the time—I had thought referred to Taiwanese indigenous people.
+Having done a little more research since then I now realize that the name refers to indigenous people of the Americas (in a somewhat less delicate fashion).
 The reason for the name should be obvious; it has the look of a human head with hair swept back.

 Not long after that I was back in the more settled part of the island not far from the ferry dock.
 I had made good time riding at a breakneck pace around the island so I roamed around the area near the harbour, snapping photos and trying out one of the local snacks, a kind of sweet potato crisp, before boarding the ferry not long thereafter.
 It was a beautiful departure with the warm glow of sunset lighting the sky as the island receded from view.